Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Introduction

 \section{Introduction}

 Renewable energy sources that exhibit high volatility and intermittency, such as wind or solar, are often paired with energy storage devices to improve the efficiency and reliability of the energy systems that incorporate them.
 To realize the full potential of the system, we must optimize the control policy to determine the best possible energy allocation decisions in an uncertain environment.
-Energy storage problems appear in many variations, each with its own unique challenges, characteristics (such as the nature of the stochastics involved), and best approach to optimization.
-In this paper we consider the problem of satisfying a time-varying load through a combination of energy from a storage device, a highly volatile wind power source, and the larger power grid with a highly volatile and heavy tailed locational marginal electricity price (LMP) at maximum profit.
-Our approach to optimizing the control policy for the system involves formulating the problem as a Markov decision process with accurately modeled stochastic processes and finding solutions based on a novel type of approximate dynamic programming (ADP) that we refer to as {\it backward approximate dynamic programming}.
+Energy storage problems appear in many variations, characterized by the configuration of the system (which determines the controls) and the nature of the different types of uncertainties, such as prices, variability of wind and solar, and the behavior of the loads on the system.